 Reversible causes of memory loss

 Many medical problems can cause memory loss or other dementia-like symptoms.
-Most of these conditions can be successfully treated, and your doctor can screen you for conditions that cause reversible memory impairment.
+Most of these conditions can be treated.
+Your doctor can screen you for conditions that cause reversible memory impairment.

 Possible causes of reversible memory loss include:

 - Medications.
-A single medication or a certain combination of medications may result in forgetfulness or confusion.
+Certain medications or a combination of medications can cause forgetfulness or confusion.

 - Minor head trauma or injury.
-A head injury from a fall or accident — even an injury that doesn't result in a loss of consciousness — may cause memory problems.
+A head injury from a fall or accident — even if you don't lose consciousness — can cause memory problems.

-- Depression or other mental health disorders.
+- Emotional disorders.
 Stress, anxiety or depression can cause forgetfulness, confusion, difficulty concentrating and other problems that disrupt daily activities.

 - Alcoholism.
 Chronic alcoholism can seriously impair mental abilities.
 Alcohol can also cause memory loss by interacting with medications.